c-Kuria/Video-Downloader/README.md

-# YouTube Video Downloader and Audio Merger
+# Video Downloader and Audio Merger

 A simple terminal-based Python application for downloading YouTube videos and audio.
 This tool uses `yt-dlp` to list available formats, download videos or audio separately, and even merge pre-downloaded video files with audio streams seamlessly using `FFmpeg`.